Roses

 Rose Chafer Facts: Treating Rose Chafers On Garden Roses

-The rose chafer and the Japanese beetle are both true villains of the rose bed.
+The rose chafer, like the Japanese beetle, is a true villain of the rose bed.
 Both appear to have the same habits and life cycles and attack plants and blooms without mercy.
-Read here for more rose chafer facts and control info.

 By Stan V. Griep